-In 1989, visionary restaurant owner Louis Privat, opened Les Grands Buffets as a “window into the world of French cuisine” – he lamented the demise of the local bistro and his passion was to restore this, not town by town, but in one venue in the southern French city of Narbonne, his home.
-On a typically bright & sunny late-November day, my partner & I were privileged to join Monsieur Privat for lunch and discover his passion for what he created, nurtured and still clearly loves, more than 25 years on.
+In 1989, visionary entrepreneur Louis Privat opened Les Grands Buffets as a “window into the world of French cuisine”.
+He lamented the demise of the local bistro tradition and his purpose was to restore it to its former glory.
+He would not do it town by town, but in one venue in the southern French city of Narbonne, his home.

-On arrival, you are greeted warmly, and genuinely, by a member of staff and personally escorted to your table, which is yours for the duration of either the lunch or dinner service so you do not feel rushed.
-Here the elements of fine dining shine through with crisp white linen tablecloths & napkins, polished silverware & glassware and you will be seated (as per your choice when reserving) in one of three great dining areas; one outside during warmer months is a stunning, almost tropical feeling, garden terrace and two inside, including a dining room more suited to families.
+On arrival, members of staff warmly greeted us and personally escorted us to our table.
+You will be seated (as per your choice when reserving) in one of five great dining areas; one outside during warmer months – a stunning, almost tropical garden terrace – and four inside, including a VIP dining room more suited to families.

-To complement the food, another major feature here is the wine list with every bottle charged at the cost price the restaurant pays the vineyard.
-Not only that, but each of the 70 bottles can also be enjoyed by the glass – all adding up to a staggering 80,000 bottles being consumed by guests annually (the largest consumption of any independent restaurant in the country).
+To complement the food, another major feature here is the gargantuan wine list with every bottle charged at the cost price the restaurant pays the vineyard.
+To boot, most of the 70 entries can also be enjoyed by the glass, all adding up to a staggering 80,000 bottles being consumed by guests annually.

-Les Grands Buffets is open 365 days of the year and reserving a table is very simple via their website (which is easy to navigate in four languages).
-You can normally reserve up to 7 days prior, although to accommodate the huge influx that July & August brings (where 1,000 people a day are turned away) the booking calendar is extended.
-However, do plan your visit well in advance and combine it with the wonderful city centre of Narbonne where you can discover the City’s Roman origins, stunning cathedral, Canal du Midi and a number of art galleries & markets.
+Les Grands Buffets is open 365 days of the year and reserving a table is very simple via their website.
+You can normally reserve up to 7 days prior, although to accommodate the huge influx that July & August brings, the booking calendar is extended.
+However, do plan your visit well in advance and combine it with the wonderful city center of Narbonne, where you can discover the City’s Roman origins, the stunning cathedral, the Canal du Midi and a number of art galleries and markets.